 If you want to see a specific section of your camera view, create the largest zone that you can, covering the specific floor area that you're interested in but not including other areas that you're not interested in.
 This increases the accuracy of the data collected and prevents false positives from areas you don't want to track.
 Be careful when placing the corners of your polygon, to make sure they're not outside the area you want to track.
 Also, don't drag the borders of the polygon to the edge of the camera field of view.
 You need to provide space for a person to be seen before they enter the zone.

-Examples of Display effectiveness skill zones that aren't well-shaped
+Examples of Area skill zones that aren't well-shaped

-The following examples show poorly shaped Display effectiveness skill zones.
+The following examples show poorly shaped Area skill zones.
 In these examples, the display of interest is the It's Game Time display.

-For Display effectiveness zones, make sure to extend the zone at least three feet (one meter) in front of the areas of interest.
+For Area zones, make sure to extend the zone at least three feet (one meter) in front of the areas of interest.

 Skill zone is too small.

 Skill zone doesn't fully capture the area around the end cap.

 Skill zone is too close to the edge of the camera image and doesn't capture the right display.